Ozamiz: Tourism

-Fuerte de la Concepcion y del Triunfo, locally known as the Cotta Fort, is a fort built in 1756 by Father José Ducos to serve as a Spanish outpost in the area.
+Fuerte de la Concepcion y del Triunfo, locally known as the "Cotta," is a fort built in 1756 by Father José Ducos to serve as a Spanish outpost in the area.
 On the outside wall of the fort is an outdoor shrine dedicated to the Nuestra Señora de la Immaculada Concepción y del Triunfo de la Cruz de Migpangi, locally known as the Birhen sa Cotta (lit.
 'Virgin of the Fort').
 The bas relief of the Virgin is believed to be miraculous and is a pilgrimage destination.
 In 2002, the fort was renovated and restored to its original design.

-The Metropolitan Cathedral of the Immaculate Conception was built from the ruins of a church destroyed in an earthquake in 1955.
-It was one of the earliest designs of National Artist for Architecture Leandro Locsin.
+The Metropolitan Cathedral of the Immaculate Conception was built from the ruins of the parish church destroyed in the 1955 earthquake.
+The cathedral is one of the earliest designs of National Artist for Architecture Leandro Locsin.
 His simple style of squares, circles, and half circles are evident throughout the external and internal designs of the church.
 Alterations to the façade of the cathedral were performed later.
 The cathedral is home to the wooden image of the Birhen sa Cotta.

 The Immaculate Conception Pipe Organ, found in the choir loft of the Metropolitan Cathedral of the Immaculate Conception, is the only existing pipe organ in Mindanao, and one of only a few anywhere in the Philippines.
 It was Father Sean Lavery, an Irish-Columbian priest in charge of music at the cathedral, who first thought of the idea of an organ at Immaculate Conception.
 Funds were raised through donations and a musical extravaganza, organized by the parish, to buy the pipe organ.
 Father Lavery requested the aid of a German priest, Father Herman Schablitzki S.V.D., in designing the organ.
 Father Schatblitzki visited Ozamiz to take measurements to give to the organ builders back in Germany.
 Father Schablitzki himself, assisted by one carpenter and one electrician, assembled the organ in six weeks, and it was completed on May 31, 1967.
 It was inaugurated on July 16, 1967, the feast day of Our Lady of Mount Carmel and the Birhen sa Cotta.